“Together we are developing productive citizens in active partnership with communities.”

 COPS is comprised of the following:

 This unit is responsible for the delivery and oversight of funding to support local districts and tribes for behavioral health services in the juvenile justice system.
-The Substance Use Disorder Services (SUDS) Program, the Community Based Alternative Services (CBAS) Program, and the Detention Clinician Program have been established to support these services.
+The Substance Use Disorder Services (SUDS) Program and the Community Based Alternative Services (CBAS) Program have been established to support these services.

 The District Liaisons are the link between the Department and the local community.
 They assist counties with the management of pass-through funding for community programming and training.
 The six liaisons respond to information requests related to juvenile justice and resource issues from the state legislators, county elected officials, probation and detention staff, and local community members.